Afghan Taliban seize Humvees for sneak attacks and propaganda

 An Afghan lawmaker from Helmand said 30-35 Humvees were captured by the Taliban in a recent battle in that province alone, while Mirdad Nejrabi, chairman of the Afghan parliament’s security committee, said seizures had increased this year.

-Coalition forces in Afghanistan referred questions on the matter to the defence and interior ministries.
+Coalition forces in Afghanistan referred questions on the matter to the defense and interior ministries.

 The Interior Ministry said it had “lost” nine Humvees in the battlefield since the start of 2015, either destroyed or captured.
-The Defence Ministry did not respond to requests for comment.
+The Defense Ministry did not respond to requests for comment.

 According to Taliban spokesman Zabihullah Mujahid, the group has seized many vehicles, although he declined to give a number.